 During the month of June, the city of Larnaca hosts the Festival Of The Flood, or Kataklysmos as it’s also known.
 A cultural event, lasting for 3 weeks, the streets are filled with stalls, rides and temporary Loukomades restaurants, making this the perfect destination for your trip if you want a unique and enthralling experience.

-Staying at the Sun Hall Hotel, a 4-star hotel with an “excellent” rating on booking.com, will allow you to have a luxurious stay, located right amongst the festivities, making for a trip you’re sure to remember for a long time to come.
+Staying at one of the best luxury hotels: Sun Hall Hotel, a 4-star hotel with an “excellent” rating on booking.com, will allow you to have a luxurious stay, located right amongst the festivities, making for a trip you’re sure to remember for a long time to come.

 Where To Stay In Cyprus In August?